What are the key decision-making organs of a target company and what approval rights do shareholders have?

 - the board of directors of the target.

 Transactions taking place in application of a procedure laid down in the Belgian Companies’ Code (such as mergers, demergers, a transfer of a universality of goods) will typically require a decision of the shareholders’ meeting.
+The board of directors will be involved in the preparatory phase (and will for example prepare the proposal for the transaction, which must include certain mandatory information in relation to the companies involved and some transactional related information, and might be required to issue a special report, in which it explains the proposed transaction from a legal and economic perspective – also see below – question 9).

 Cherry-picking asset deals through an asset purchase agreement may occur by means of a decision of the board of directors.
 It, however, occurs in practice that transactions exceeding a certain threshold require the prior consent of the shareholders’ meeting.